-Ryan, who regularly queues for new Apple products, enjoys discussing the intersection of technological innovation and theological reflection over a good cup of coffee, beer, or cider.
+Ryan, who regularly queues for latest Apple product, enjoys discussing the intersection of digital innovation, education, and community over a good cup of hot coffee or a cold microbrew.
 He is passionate about helping others live fully and express their identity authentically in both analog and digital spaces.

-You can find Ryan on Twitter, @ingersoll_ryan, or, if you prefer, send him a message with the form below.
-To learn more about the sorts of things I’ve done, I invite you to explore my curriculum vitae.
+You can find Ryan on Twitter, @ryincascadia, or, if you prefer, send him a message with the form below.
+To learn more about the sorts of things Ryan has accomplished, you are invited to explore his curriculum vitae.

 Most posts are part of a cumulative bPortfolio project for the M.Ed. program.
 However, posts may engage with Ryan’s current musings on education, digital technologies, and potentially his favorite LEGO creations.